StefanV-Neurony/code-stuff-stefan/AdSite3.0/README.md

 ### Authentication

 * Users can login and create an account.
 X
-* Create a page for users to check all his bought items.
+* Create a page for users to check all his bought items. wip

 ### Ads management

-* Page for current user to see all his ads. wip rn
+* Page for current user to see all his ads.
+X
 * An ad can be active or sold.
 X
 * Make a form so that an user can create or edit an ad.